-The Department of Statistics at The Pennsylvania State University invites applications for one or more open-rank tenure-track positions.
 The Department is part of the Eberly College of Science at Penn State, which accounts for over one hundred million dollars of research expenditures annually.
-The Department of Statistics is a community of over 25 tenure-line faculty members and around 40 faculty members in total, with a strong commitment to fostering diversity, equality and inclusive excellence in a variety of research and teaching activities.
+The Department of Statistics is a community of around 25 tenure-line faculty members and around 50 faculty members in total, with a strong commitment to fostering diversity, equality and inclusive excellence in a variety of research and teaching activities.
 Our research activity is both theoretical and applied, with collaborative ties to other departments in the College of Science (e.g., Biology and Astronomy) as well as other colleges across the university (e.g., Earth and Mineral Sciences, Engineering, Health and Human Development, and Medicine).
-We have strong ties with several Penn State Institutes (e.g., the Huck Institutes of Life Sciences, Penn State Institutes of Energy and the Environment, and the Institute for Cyberscience) that support and facilitate inter-disciplinary research.
+We have strong ties with several Penn State Institutes (e.g., the Huck Institutes of Life Sciences, Penn State Institutes of Energy and the Environment, the Institute for Computational and Data Sciences, and the Institute for Cyberscience) that support and facilitate inter-disciplinary research.
 The University has also launched a multi-college data sciences degree program supporting positions in Statistics and other departments.
 Penn State is located in the center of Pennsylvania, in a valley surrounded by the Appalachian Mountains and state forestland.
 The adjoining town of State College combines many amenities typically found in large metropolitan areas with the benefits of a university town, boasting a highly educated population and excellent schools and services.
-Additional information about the Department of Statistics can be found at http://www.stat.psu.edu/.
+Additional information about the Department of Statistics can be found at https://science.psu.edu/stat.
 Informal inquiries about and/or nominations for this search may be directed to Prof. Murali Haran, Department Head, at firstname.lastname@example.org.

-CAMPUS SECURITY CRIME STATISTICS:
+CAMPUS SECURITY CRIME STATISTICS

 To review the Annual Security Report which contains information about crime statistics and other safety and security matters and policies, please go to https://police.psu.edu/annual-security-reports, which will also explain how to request a paper copy of the Annual Security Report.